 Professor, Department of Interactive Media and Department of Communication

-Edward Lee Lamoureux received a B.A. from CSU, Long Beach (Speech, 1975), an M.A. from WSU, Pullman (Speech Communication, 1980), and a Ph.D. from the UofO, Eugene (Rhetoric and Communication, 1985).
+Edward Lee Lamoureux received a B.A. from CSU, Long Beach (Speech, 1975), an M.A. from WSU, Pullman (Speech Communication, 1980), and a Ph.D. from the U of Oregon, Eugene (Rhetoric and Communication, 1985).
 He came to Bradley (in the Department of Communication) in 1985.
-Ed teaches IM 250: Introduction to New Media Theory, IM 350: Intellectual Property Law and New Media, and leads IM 491-01: Interactive Media Development at Cisco.
-Ed also teaches COM 303: Rhetorical Perspectives in Organizational Communication, COM 491-02: Contemporary Problems in Sports Communication, CFA 201: The Entrepreneurial Mindset in Communications and Fine Arts, and CFA 314, Privacy in the Connected US.
-His research interests include ethnography, rhetoric, religious communication, conversation, and teaching and learning in virtual worlds.
-Ed's creative production has included audio production and web work as well as communication training via digital embellishments.
-Lamoureux was on the committee that first established the Multimedia Program at Bradley and served as Interim Director and Director of the Multimedia Program for 3 years (after its founding Director, Howard Goldbaum).
-Lamoureux served as the editor of the Journal of Communication and Religion (sponsored by the Religious Communication Association) for two consecutive 3 year terms, 1998-2003.
-As a member of the President's Committee for Entrepreneurship and Innovation, a group that established the School of Entrepreneurship and Innovation, Ed serves as the CFA liaison to the School.
-He taught the first online course at Bradley (by more than two years) and taught the first Bradley course(s) in virtual worlds.
-Ed is Professor Beliveau in Second Life.
+Ed teaches IM 450: Intellectual Property Law and New Media; IM 355: Theories, Concepts, and Practices in Interactive Media; and IM 450/CFA 314: Privacy in the Connected US.
+His research experiences and interests include ethnography/field research, rhetoric, religious communication, conversation, teaching and learning in virtual worlds, and non-linear writing.
+His publications include books on IP law, privacy/surveillance, and numerous journal articles and book reviews (primarily about rhetoric and communication).
+Ed's creative production includes audio production and web work as well as communication training via digital embellishments.
+Lamoureux was on the committee that established the Multimedia Program at Bradley, serving as Interim Director/Director of the Program for 3 years.
+Lamoureux was the editor of the Journal of Communication and Religion (Religious Communication Association) for two consecutive 3 year terms, 1998-2003, and now serves on its editorial board.
+A member of the President's Committee for Entrepreneurship and Innovation, founders of the Turner School of Entrepreneurship and Innovation.
+He taught the first online course at Bradley (by more than two years) and taught the first Bradley course(s) in virtual worlds (as Professor Beliveau in Second Life).
 He is a singer/songwriter who sometimes appears at local venues.
-Ed is married (since 1981) to Cheryl; they have 4 children (Alexander, Samantha, Kate, and Nicole).
+Ed is married (since 1981) to Cheryl; they have 4 adult children (Alexander, Samantha, Kate, and Nicole).